slightlyoff/history_api/README.md

 https://example.com/#:~:text=sometext&anotherdirective=value&etc...
 ```

-We build on this to encode a single (page-level) serialised object in a (name open for bikeshedding) `uistate` directive, e.g.:
+We build on this to encode a single (page-level) serialised object in a (name open for bikeshedding) UI State directive `:~:uistate`, e.g.:

 ```
 https://example.com/#:~:uistate=<value>